A guide to SEO-friendly blog posts

 Every blog post needs these...

-Firstly, it’s worth knowing that stuffing keywords into paragraphs does not make for pleasant reading.
-While the aim is to inform the search engine that your post is relevant to the search query, the goal is to keep your readers reading.
+SEO-friendly blog posts is the way to go.
+The aim is to inform the search engine that your post is relevant to the search query.
+This is so that readers find your post.
+Once you have the readers then the goal is to keep them reading.

 Here are 7 basic steps to follow for an awesome, SEO-friendly blog post.